 Have you seen the latest TikTok trend that involves banana peel teeth whitening?
-While this may sound crazy, it's possibly made you stop and wonder if you can really whiten your teeth with banana peels?
+While this may sound crazy, it's possibly made you stop and wonder whether you can really whiten your teeth with banana peels.

 If you haven't already come across this strange new whitening hack, this article will explain exactly what it is and answer the following questions:

 - What is banana peel teeth whitening?

 - Does banana peel teeth whitening really work?

 Keep reading to learn whether banana peel whitening is a hoax or a teeth whitening miracle.
 We hope you find all the answers you’ve been looking for to decide if you want to try out banana teeth whitening.

 Table of contents

 - 1 What is banana peel teeth whitening and how do I do it?

 - 2 Do banana peels actually whiten teeth?